-Aeoniums do not like really hot or dry weather.
+Aeoniums do not like hot or dry weather.
 They may go dormant in summer and do not require any water, except in very dry conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+In extreme heat, their leaves will curl to prevent excessive water loss.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or two.
-Too much moisture or allowing them to sit in wet soil will cause root rot… – See more at: How to Grow and Care for Aeonium.
+Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
+Too much moisture or allowing them to sit in wet soil will cause root rot.

-Native to Canary Islands.
+Native to the Canary Islands.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus